Photo courtesy of Ming Nomchong

 Megan O’Neill is the senior beauty editor at goop.
 Which is another way of saying she has a passion for clean products, loves anything that reduces stress, and will happily guinea pig herself in the name of wellness.

 They make my summer, but salty oceans, secret swimming holes, and hot tubs are unquestionably brutal on my hair.
-Which is why I’m obsessed with goop’s new hair scrub, and why I jumped at the chance to try a new, in-shower acupressure massage from GP’s acupuncturist, Paul Kempisty.
+Which is why I’m obsessed with goop’s hair scrub, and why I jumped at the chance to try an in-shower acupressure massage from GP’s acupuncturist, Paul Kempisty.

 Kempisty designed it to be deeply calming and resetting—and it is.
 It feels indulgent, soothing, and grounding all at once.
 It leaves your hair pristine and your mind preoccupied with nothing but the heavenly sensation of your fingers fluttering and stroking your head.
 It’s also incredibly simple.